 House Bill No. [insert bill number] aims to enhance citizen participation in the Attorney General's litigation processes concerning matters of state interest, in alignment with Article II, Section 8 of the Montana Constitution.
 The bill mandates that the Attorney General provide a statement of intent at least 10 business days before engaging in such litigation, detailing the nature of the case, the state's interest, the Attorney General's position, and a cost projection.
 Additionally, it requires the scheduling of a public hearing with a minimum of 5 business days' notice to allow for public comment.
-The Attorney General must consider these comments before proceeding with litigation and must post a response to the public feedback on the Department of Justice website.
+The Attorney General must consider these comments before proceeding and must respond to them publicly within 5 business days after the hearing.

 The bill also introduces provisions for emergency situations, allowing the Attorney General to expedite the statement of intent process if necessary, while still requiring a follow-up to the public comment process.
-Furthermore, it amends Section 2-15-501 of the Montana Code Annotated to include a permanent register of all litigation cases handled by the Attorney General, which must be publicly accessible and updated with detailed cost information upon the conclusion of each case.
-This legislation seeks to ensure transparency and accountability in the Attorney General's use of state resources for litigation.
+Furthermore, it amends Section 2-15-501 of the Montana Code Annotated to include a requirement for the Attorney General to maintain a permanent register of all litigation cases, which must be updated with cost itemizations and made available for public inspection.
+This legislation seeks to ensure transparency and accountability in the use of state resources for litigation, thereby fostering greater trust in government actions.

 Statutes affected: